Remember ‘Free Willy’? That movie makes you create a soft corner for whales in your heart. But whales aren’t as cute as the movie portrays them.

 You can take the following measures to stay safe:

-- If you are interested in whale-watching, then make it a rule to stay at least 100 yards away from the mammal.
+- If you are interested in whale-watching, make it a rule to stay 100 yards away from the mammal.

 - Keep a close watch for dorsal fins and blows on the water.
 In case of a sighting, change your boat’s direction in the opposite way to distance from the mammal.

-- Depth sounders should always be kept turned on, as whales can hear the pulse emitted by them, which wards them off.
+- Depth sounders should always be kept turned on, as whales can hear the pulse they emit, which wards them off.